Lims-Paces/my-app/README.md

 This project allows a person to show their personal profile and link to various digital things that they sell.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Tailwind CSS was used to create the project.
+[Create React App](https://github.com/facebook/create-react-app) and Tailwind CSS was used to create the project.

 In the project directory, you can run: